PS15/26 – Pillar 2A Review Phase 1: Final Policy

 At Katalysys, we recognise the practical challenges these changes present, especially for smaller and medium-sized firms with limited internal capacity.
 Our specialist team offers tailored, pragmatic support to help you manage this transition effectively.
 We can assist you with:

-• Pillar 2A Assessment Frameworks: Supporting the development or enhancement of internal Pillar 2A assessment processes — including credit scenario design, high-severity tail event analysis, and documentation aligned to PRA expectations.
+Pillar 2A Assessment Frameworks: Supporting the development or enhancement of internal Pillar 2A assessment processes — including idiosyncratic credit risk assessment design, proxy IRB approaches, and documentation aligned to PRA expectations.

-• System, Data, and Scenario Readiness: Advising on data capture and scenario development to support the proposed reporting requirements and new stress testing components.
+System, Data, and Scenario Readiness: Advising on data capture and scenario development to support the final reporting requirements and updated stress testing expectations.

 Our experience in supporting firms through regulatory change will allow us to help you navigate the evolving landscape with confidence.